Kandy-IO/kandy-anonymous-ios-sdk/tutorials/MobileSDK Anonymous iOS User Guide.md

 2. Go to project folder via command line and run "pod install" command and wait for cocoapods to finish installation of MobileSDK ,WebRTC frameworks and their dependencies

+If you have a trouble with getting latest version of **Kandy Link Anonymous iOS SDK** plaese run these suggested commands [here](https://gist.github.com/mbinna/4202236) in project directory where Podfile is located.

 #### Manual Installation